walterhiggins/WMPJS/book-outline.md

 0, 1, 2, 3, 4, 5, 6, 7, 8, 9

-This can be confusing for beginning and experienced programmers and takes some getting used to.
+This can be confusing for beginning and experienced programmers alike and takes some getting used to.
 I'll explain why counting from 0 is important in the following chapters.
 Our virtual 6-sided dice will have the numbers 0, 1, 2, 3, 4, 5 rather than the usual 1, 2, 3, 4, 5, 6.

 ### Playing with Numbers
 We have a problem to solve.
 Math.random() will give us a number between 0.0 and 0.
 9999999999999999 which isn't useful for most everyday uses.
 We're only interested in 6 possible numbers so we need to do some Math to get the result we need.
 We'll explore some basic Math you can do in Javascript and some operations you can perform on floating point numbers but first let's think about what we want to be able to do once our first plugin is complete.